mccallw23/NocturnalOrder/README.md

 ## Features

-The game features NPC AI patrolling/agression logic, dancing and combat animations, health systems, Post Processing effects, Procedurally generated Swamp Terrain with vegetation, and performance optimization techniques such as LODs, Dynamic shadow resolution and reflection probes for semi-realistic light interactions.
+The game features NPC AI patrolling/agression logic, dancing and combat animations, health systems, Post Processing effects, Procedurally generated Swamp Terrain with vegetation, and performance optimization techniques such as LODs, Dynamic shadow resolution and reflection probes for realistic light interactions.

 the [Knight](https://assetstore.unity.com/packages/3d/characters/humanoids/fantasy/knight-errant-193185),and [HD PBR Medieval Village](https://assetstore.unity.com/packages/3d/environments/fantasy/detailed-medieval-village-demo-157590)Assets were sourced from the Unity Asset Store, The Dancing were sourced from [Mixamo](https://www.mixamo.com), and Some elements of game Development were enhanced with the [Unity Game Creator Package](https://assetstore.unity.com/packages/tools/game-toolkits/game-creator-89443)

-## How to Engage
+## How to Play
 You can Play the game by navigating to `MyDemoScene` in the project Assets folder, or watch some gameplay by clicking the demo video linked below:

 [![Youtube Link](http://img.youtube.com/vi/2-Kw9jR3h6Q/0.jpg)](http://www.youtube.com/watch?v=2-Kw9jR3h6Q "Nocturnal Order: A Medieval RPG Developed In Unity")